| Preparing for the Fossils workshop - Years

 attach the skeleton faces the risk of fall and injury.

-cheque to Time Trips for £179 per day or £95 for a half day, or post it
+cheque to Time Trips for £295 per day, or post it

 to my home address (this will be on the invoice).